wldndgithub/Assignment_1/index.md

 The creation of a program that renders events and persons in the Bible, allowing for a visual and interactive representation in order to aid the learning of the Bible.

 ##### Motivation
-As a Faithful Christian and an avid gamer that enjoys open world games, it has always been heartbreaking that there is lack educative material that takes advantage of modern technology.
+As a faithful christian and an avid gamer that enjoys open world games for it's beautiful and immersivee nvironment, it has always been a wish to have high quality educative material that takes advantage of modern technology.

 ##### Description
 An interactive learning tool that illustrates the events of the Bible.
 The application would be much like an open world game that renders vast enironments eg. Assassin's Creed franchise, but without the fantasy aspect instead having a huge focus on historic accuracy.